braydencorwin/battleship/README.md

 # Battleship Game

 A text-based Battleship game that runs in the terminal using Node.js and the `readline-sync` module.
-This project demonstrates progressive development, with four versions of the game getting progressively more advanced.
+This project demonstrates progressive development, with three versions of the game getting progressively more advanced.
 The final version, `Battleship4.js`, includes a full text-based user interface.

 ### Creator: